Reason Codes 101

 The numbers preceding each statement are numeric identifiers; sometimes they appear with the text, and sometimes they do not.

 The four (or five) factors are listed in order of the impact they have.
-In this example, the number one reason the credit score is not higher is “Balances on bankcard or revolving accounts too high compared to credit limits.”
-That means the consumer’s credit card debt is too high relative to his or her credit limits.
+In this example, the number-one reason the credit score is not higher is, “Balances on bankcard or revolving accounts too high compared to credit limits.”
+That means the consumer’s credit card debt is too high relative to their credit limits.

 In our example, the reason with the second-greatest impact is “The total of all balances on your open accounts is too high.”
-That means the consumer is carrying too much debt on his or her open accounts.
+That means the consumer is carrying too much debt on their open accounts.

-The third reason the score isn’t higher is “You have too many inquiries on your credit report.”
+The number three reason the score isn’t higher is, “You have too many inquiries on your credit report.”
 This means the consumer has recently applied for credit several times, which led to some number of credit inquiries.

-The fourth reason the score isn’t higher is “Your most recently opened account is too new.”
-Clearly this means the consumer has a very new account on his or her credit report.
+The number four reason the score isn’t higher is “Your most recently opened account is too new.”
+Clearly this means the consumer has a very new account on their credit report.

-For example, if you had a VantageScore credit score of 827, nobody would rightfully call that a “low score,” as it’s only 23 points from the top of the range.
-(NOTE: VantageScore 3.0 is scaled from 300 to 850.)
+For example, if you had a VantageScore credit score of 827, nobody would rightfully call that a “low score” as it’s only 23 points from the top of the range (NOTE: VantageScore 3.0 and VantageScore 4.0 is scaled from 300 to 850).
 Any score short of 850 is going to have reasons why it wasn’t even higher.

-Here’s why: A lender is required by federal law to provide a consumer with a disclosure notice if his or her credit report data is used in the review of a loan application, and the application is either denied or is approved but with less than the best terms offered.
-And some lenders may voluntarily provide the disclosure notice to all customers even if the application was approved at the best terms.
+Here’s why: A lender is required by Federal law to provide a consumer with a disclosure notice if their credit report data is used in the review of a loan application and the application is either denied, or the application is approved but with less than the best terms offered.
+And, some lenders may voluntarily provide the disclosure notice to all customers even if the application was approved at the best terms.

 By definition, a high credit score doesn’t have a lot of significant factors pushing it down.
 Sometimes, filling out the requirement of including four or five factors means some reasons that aren’t very significant end up on the list.
 In general, if reason codes seem to conflict, or even contradict each other, the best thing to do is work your way down the list, addressing the most significant factors first.